ElementsProject/lightning/doc/lightningd-config.5.md

   The percentage of *estimatesmartfee 2/CONSERVATIVE* to use for the commitment
 transactions: default is 100.

+* **commit-feerate-offset**=*INTEGER*

+  The additional feerate a channel opener adds to their preferred feerate to lessen the odds of a disconnect due to feerate disagreement (default 5).

 * **max-concurrent-htlcs**=*INTEGER*

   Number of HTLCs one channel can handle concurrently in each direction.